Hayespace/Milestone2/README.md

 - JavaScript - 1 Error.
 The arrow function does not need to be wrapped in parens so I have ignored the error here.

 ![JSLint](/assets/images/README_images/csslint.png)

+## Automated vs Manual Testing

+The following code is a Jest test suite for a function called removeActiveClasses.
+This function removes the "active" class from certain elements in the DOM.
+The principles of automated and manual testing and when each might be deployed in relation to this code are as follows:

+### Automated Testing:
+Automated testing involves using scripts, frameworks, and tools to execute test cases automatically without human intervention.

+### Advantages include:
+- Faster execution -  Automated tests can be run frequently and quickly, enabling faster feedback during development.
+- Consistency -  Tests are executed the same way each time, reducing the chance of human error.

+Deployment:

+Automated testing is suited for routine and repetitive testing.
+In this code's case, the Jest test is an example of automated testing.
+It ensures that the removeActiveClasses function consistently removes the "active" class from panels in different scenarios.

+### Manual Testing:
+Manual testing involves human testers manually executing test cases, observing results, and recording findings.
+In the context of the provided code:

+### Advantages include:
+- Human judgment -  Testers can apply intuitive judgment and creativity to explore various scenarios.
+- User experience evaluation -  Manual testing allows for assessing user interface elements and interactions.
+- Exploratory testing -  Testers can discover unexpected issues that might not be covered by automated tests.

+Deployment:

+Manual testing is valuable when human evaluation and judgment are required.
+For instance, if the user experience of the application needs to be assessed or if new features are being introduced, manual testing can provide valuable insights.
+In this code's context, manual testing could be used to verify that the "active" class removal visually appears and behaves as expected in a real browser environment.

+In summary, for the provided code, automated testing using Jest is suitable for ensuring the consistent behavior of the removeActiveClasses function across different scenarios.
+Manual testing might be deployed to assess the visual and interactive aspects of the "active" class removal, especially if there are concerns about user experience or if the behavior isn't fully covered by automated tests.

 ## Automated Test